 As you can see, I’ve combined a memory palace with The Major System and a few other techniques to help me memorize entire books of the Bible.

 Which Bible memory method should you use?
 Go with what feels most comfortable for you, but don’t be afraid to test new ideas and see what sticks for you.
+You can learn a ton of new techniques in our book Memorize What Matters: 12 Proven Strategies to Memorize the Bible.

 Choosing a Translation of the Bible to Memorize